 Published October 5, 2021

 Marek Makowski is a writer living in Chicago.
-His work recently appeared in The Yale Review, World Literature Today, The Rumpus, and The Chicago Review of Books.
+His work recently appeared in venues such as Hyperallergic, Ploughshares, World Literature Today, The Point, and The Yale Review.
 He teaches at the University of Wisconsin-Madison.
-You can find more of his work on marekwriting.com
+You can find more of his work on his website, marekwriting.com.